modernweb-dev/rocket/site/pages/10--docs/20--basics/40--components.rocket.md

 # Components

-Components in Rocket are the "just" the web standard [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
+Components in Rocket are "just" the web standard [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
 They are used to create reusable components that can be used in any web page.

 <inline-notification>

-Web component only live within the html body.
+Web components only live within the html body.
 For content within the head or a full html page please see [layouts](./50--layouts.rocket.md).

 </inline-notification>